Embraer EMB 314 Super Tucano: Mauritania

 Negotiations for the acquisitions of Super Tucanos started in December 2011.
 On 28 March 2012 at Chile's FIDAE defense and air show, Embraer announced sales of undisclosed numbers of aircraft to Mauritania.
 On 19 October 2012, Embraer delivered the first EMB-314, fitted with a FLIR Safire III infrared turret for border surveillance operations.

 Nigeria

-In November 2013, Nigeria showed interest in acquiring twelve brand new Super Tucanos.
+In November 2013, Nigeria showed interest in acquiring twelve new Super Tucanos.
 Three aircraft were bought from the Brazilian Air Force inventory in 2017.
 In April 2017, the United States indicated that it would be moving forward with a deal to sell up to 12 of the aircraft for up to US$600 million, ending delays that had been caused by human-rights concerns.
 In August 2017, the US Department of State approved of the sale of 12 aircraft and associated supplies and weapons.

 In November 2018, Nigeria purchased 12 Super Tucanos from Sierra Nevada for $329 million, all of which can be fitted with forward-looking infrared systems.
-The aircraft were delivered to Nigeria in October 2021.
+They were delivered to Nigeria in October 2021.

+Panama

+In March 2025, it was announced that four Super Tucanos would be purchased for Panama's National Aeronaval Service, which will become the first combat aircraft to ever be operated by the country.
+It was reported in September 2025 that the contract for four had been signed, making Panama the eighth Latin American Nation to acquire the platform.